ClonedPuppy/SK_Shader_info/README.md

 The entry points for the pixel and fragment shader in StereoKit has to be specifically:

->Pixel shader: **vs**
+    Pixel shader: vs
-Fragment shader: **ps**
+    Fragment shader: ps

 The way you set defaults var variable in the shader itself, also has a specific syntax:

->//--PointLightPosition = 1,1,1,0
+    //--PointLightPosition = 1,1,1,0
     //--LightRangeRcp = 1
     //--LightColor = 1,1,1
     //--DirToLight = 1,1,1,0
     //--specExp = 1

 StereoKit ships with batteries included.
-By default, a Sphericalharmoinics environment is created which provides ambient the ligting.
+By default, a Spherical Harmonics environment is created which provides ambient the ligting.
 You can play around with this in the [StereoKit SkyDemo](https://github.com/maluoi/StereoKit/blob/master/Examples/StereoKitTest/Demos/DemoSky.cs).

 However, when working with shaders (especially light shaders!), it can sometimes be preferable